SuperControl guide to PSD2

 Trust Payments (Secure Trading)

 Our existing Secure Trading integration already includes a full 3D secure flow.
 We have only recently been provided the updated specification for their new version of 3D secure.
 The spec requires a total re-design of the payment flow.
 We will not have time to implement this by 14 September but will aim to do so by the end of the year.

-We are working closely with Secure Trading to understand the implications.
+We are working closely with Trust Payments (Secure Trading) to understand the implications.